Red Simpson: Biography

 Joe Cecil Simpson was born in 1934 in Higley, Arizona, and was raised in Bakersfield, California, the youngest of 12 children.
 At age 14, he wrote his first song.
 However, his father helped him listen to Ludwig van Beethoven.

 Simpson was working at the Wagon Wheel in Lamont when Fuzzy Owen saw him and arranged for Simpson to work at his Clover Club as a piano player.
 He then got a job replacing Buck Owens at the Blackboard Club on weekends.
-Simpson was influenced by Owens, Merle Haggard and Bill Woods, who asked Red if he would write a song about driving trucks.
+Simpson was influenced by Owens, Merle Haggard and Bill Woods, who asked Simpson if he would write a song about driving trucks.
 (By the time Simpson handed him four truck songs, however, Woods had stopped recording.)
 Simpson began writing songs with Owens in 1962, including the Top Ten hit "Gonna Have Love".

 In 1965, Capitol Records producer Ken Nelson was looking for someone to record some songs about trucking.
 His first choice was Haggard, who wasn't interested, but Simpson readily agreed.
 His first, Tommy Collins' "Roll, Truck, Roll", became a Top 40 country hit and Simpson recorded an album of the same name.
 That year he offered up two more trucking songs, both of which made it to the Top 50 or beyond.
 As a songwriter, he scored his first number one hit with "Sam's Place", recorded by Buck Owens.
 After that, Simpson decided to become a full-time writer.
 He returned to performing in 1971 with his Top Five hit "I'm a Truck", which had been written by postman Bob Staunton.